Otazka/MonoAgent/README.md

   • backend (python) at apps/backend
 🔧 Detected 1 common components:
   • utils at shared/utils
+⚠️  Detected 3 dependency conflicts:
+  🔴 VERSION_MISMATCH: Version conflict for 'react': {'frontend': '^18.0.0', 'backend': '^17.0.0'}
+    💡 Standardize 'react' version across all projects 💡 Move 'react' to a shared dependency management system 🔴 MISSING_DEPENDENCY: Project 'frontend' depends on project 'backend' which will be separated 💡 Move shared code from 'backend' to a common component 💡 Create a shared library for 'backend'
+  🟡 SHARED_DEPENDENCY: 'lodash' is used by 2 projects: frontend, backend
+    💡 Consider creating a shared library for 'lodash' 💡 Move 'lodash' to a common component
 💡 Recommendations:
   • Split 2 detected projects into separate repositories
-  • Extract 1 common components into shared libraries
+  • Extract 1 common components into shared libraries ⚠️  Resolve 2 critical dependency conflicts before splitting ⚠️  Address 1 high-severity dependency conflicts

 🚀 Creating repositories: 100%|██████████| 3/3 [01:30<00:00, 30.00s/repo]
 📝 Creating frontend-app: 100%|██████████| 1/1 [00:05<00:00, 5.00s/attempt]